King Midas in Reverse

 "King Midas in Reverse" is a song by English pop group the Hollies, written by Graham Nash but credited to Allan Clarke, Nash and Tony Hicks.
 It was released as a single in September 1967 in anticipation of the band's album Butterfly.

 Musical style

-The track was a departure in style and influenced by Graham Nash's visits to America.
-Nash wanted to take the band in a new direction which was resisted by other members of the band, and this led to his departure and move to the United States.
-It was released in the UK on the Parlophone label (R5637) and in the US on the Epic label (10234).
+The track was a departure in style for the group and influenced by Graham Nash's visits to the United States.
+Nash wanted to take the band in a new direction, which was resisted by other members of the band, and this led to his departure and move to the US.
+The song was released in the UK on the Parlophone label (R5637) and in the US on the Epic label (10234).
 While a critical success, the song was a commercial failure by the Hollies' standards, prompting them to write and record the more commercial song "Jennifer Eccles" for their next single.